BarelyFunctionalCode/Punity/README.md

 ## Project Structure

 - **main.py** - The obvious entrypoint, where the Scene is initialized along with any other objects to be spawned in at launch.

+- **engine** - Folder for all base classes and other pieces that should general remain untouched unless you have a good reason.

   - **environment** - Keeps track of the overall usable size to have objects in, tracks mouse and keyboard inputs, and tracks telemetry on other applications running.
+A singleton of this class is created at the start and is accessed via `from engine import Environment` from anywhere in the project.

     - **external_application** - Collection of functions used to track other applications running on the system.

       - **macos.py** - Uses Quartz bindings to enumerate running applications on MacOS.

       - **windows.py** - TODO

-- **base** - Folder for all base classes and other pieces that should general remain untouched unless you have a good reason.

   - **Component.py** - Used for the base of object.py and anything in the `assets/components` folder, which allows for user-created objects to use multiple inheritence to select whichever components apply for their object.
 This class is responsible for storing any shared functions that span all objects and components.

-  - **object.py** - The base class used for all user-created object.
+  - **object.py** - The base class used for all user-created objects.
 This class facilitates the creation of the underlying Tk objects as well as runs the Update loop and collision detection for all objects.

   - **transform.py** - Used by the `Object` class to manage positional and size data for all objects.